 "It means that as many times as he tried to kill me, I survived it.
+As many times my brother tried to kill me, as a child, I survived it.
 It means that no matter what the DA says about me, what they put on paper, I am not that person anymore.
 The abuse doesn't define me.
 The reasons why people felt they needed to abuse me, why I accepted it, they don't exist anymore.
 I am still capable of being an amazing mother, sister, friend, and daughter.
-I am also a survivor or COVID.
+I am also a survivor of COVID.
 I know people who lost their lives and I know people who made it through their addictions.
 And I have and I will.
 I will survive.
 Anything coming my way, I will survive.
 Anything God sends my way, I will survive.
 I will not accept abuse anymore.
-I won't be a party to any abuse of myself anymore." -ETHEL EDWARDS
+I won't be a party to any abuse of myself anymore."